vivekmunde/express-js-template/docs/db.md

 # Database Schema

-This document provides comprehensive documentation for the database schema and data models used in q-server.
+This document provides comprehensive documentation for the database schema and data models used in express-js-template.

 ## Table of Contents